dinatamas/archlinux/README.md

 * More safety switches: etc. check wifi issue, check intel or amd microcode, etc.
 * `wpa_passphrase` wrapper: no plain pwd, priorities, hidden networks.
 * Write more scripts: turn on/off wifi, bluetooth, gui, etc.
+* Experiment with executing all commands using indent.
+* Use a logfile for the script!
+* Experiment with more visible delimiters, e.g. multiple lines of characters?
+* Remember where last execution left off and retry from there.

 ### More system configuration
 * RSA, PGP key generation + SSH setup.